 Final Step: Serve the fresh strawberry milk!

-Pro tips
+Pro Tips

-- How to clean strawberries: Give the fruit a good rinse.
-Then soak in a big bowl of water mixed with baking soda and vinegar.
+- How to clean strawberries:ย Give theย fruit a good rinse.ย Then soak in a big bowl of water mixed with baking soda and vinegar.
 The froth of the two chemicals pulls out all impurities.
+Drain the water.
+Rinse the berries again, so there is no trace of baking soda.
+Spread it on a kitchen towel to dry.

-- Constantly stir the berries while cooking the Korean strawberry syrup so it doesn’t burn.
+- Constantly stirย the berries while cooking the Korean strawberry syrup so it doesnโt burn.

-- Don’t forget to sterilize the jar.
-It kills all germs and bacteria and makes the syrup last longer.
+- Donโt forget toย sterilize the jar.ย It kills all germs and bacteria and makes the syrup last longer.

 - Never transfer hot strawberry syrup into a cool glass jar.
 It will shatter.
 So, make sure the strawberries have cooled completely.

-📖 Recipe
+๐ Recipe

 Easy Korean Strawberry Milk